further-reading/Dicecord/README.md

 The "New Character" dialogue will appear when selecting "New Character" from the splash screen of the File menu on a character sheet.
 It will ask you to select the type of character you are making and offer to switch dark era skills.
 At the time of writing only Mages can be selected.

 ## Character Sheet
-In the current build it displays the character sheet for Mage: the Awakening modern eras.
+In the current build it displays the character sheet for Mage: the Awakening.
 The client shows three tabs: Stats, Inventory and Notes.

 ### Edit Mode
 In Edit Mode you change all of your character details.
 To activate edit mode click the edit button in the toolbar: